OfficeDev/outlook-dev-docs/docs/add-ins/limits-for-activation-and-javascript-api-for-outlook-add-ins.md

 ## Limits for activation rules

-Follow these guidelines when designing activation rules for Outlook add-ins:
+Follow these guidelines when designing activation rules for Outlook Add-ins:

 - Limit the size of the manifest to 256 KB.
-You cannot install the Outlook add-in for an Exchange mailbox if you exceed that limit.
+You cannot install the Outlook Add-in for an Exchange mailbox if you exceed that limit.
 - Specify up to 15 activation rules for the add-in.
 You cannot install the add-in if you exceed that limit.
 - If you use an [ItemHasKnownEntity](https://dev.office.com/reference/add-ins/manifest/rule?product=outlook&version=v1.5#itemhasknownentity-rule) rule on the body of the selected item, expect an Outlook rich client to apply the rule against only the first 1 MB of the body and not to the rest of the body over that limit.
 Your add-in would not be activated if matches exist only after the first MB of the body.
 If you expect that to be a likely scenario, re-design your conditions for activation.
 - If you use regular expressions in  **ItemHasKnownEntity** or [ItemHasRegularExpressionMatch](https://dev.office.com/reference/add-ins/manifest/rule?product=outlook&version=v1.5#itemhasregularexpressionmatch-rule) rules, be aware of the following limits and guidelines that generally apply to any Outlook host, and those described in tables 1, 2 and 3 that differ depending on the host: